nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 RemindMe Developer Guide
 ---
 RemindMe is a reminder application that features a combination of a list and a calendar.
 RemindMe makes use of both Graphical User Interface(GUI) and Command Line Input(CLI).

 The target users for RemindMe are National University of Singapore(NUS) School of Computing (SOC) students.
 SOC students can enjoy the benefits of CLI and GUI, which is not common in reminder applications in the current market.
 Users can use RemindMe to store their modules, assignments, exams, contacts and general events.
 RemindMe aims to reorganise students' hectic lives and solve specific needs of SOC students.

+The main audience for the RemindMe's developer guide are future developers who wanted to further understand RemindMe's inner workings.
+The developer guide explains the overall structure of RemindMe and the general workflow of RemindMe.
+The developer guide also explains how specific implementations work, specifically add, find, delete, edit, and calendar.
+The developer guide describes the team's motive for creating RemindMe, and the user stories used when creating RemindMe.

 <div style="page-break-after: always;"></div>